 Updated January 2021

-Parts availability has nothing to do with grey market, US market, or how long a tractor has been out of production.
+Parts availability really has nothing to do with grey market, USA market, or even how long a tractor has been out of production.
 The single key to buying a tractor that will have long lasting parts availability is finding a tractor that either:

 1)- Was enormously popular

 2)- Shares a lot of parts with a popular model or lot of other models.

 Before we list the worst let's list the BEST.
 This is my list of the BEST 8 models to buy based on parts availability & durability (My personal opinion... in no order).